 - The cuts being implemented by the Conservative Government put education at risk.
-The General Election showed that education funding is hugely important to voters, but Justine Greening’s announcements since the General Election have been disappointing and will not stop the huge cuts hitting schools now.
-The Budget on 22 November failed schools.
+The General Election showed that education funding is hugely important to voters, but Government announcements since the General Election have been disappointing and will not stop the huge cuts hitting schools now.
+The Budget on 22 November and the Spring Statement failed schools.
 Increased funding is desperately needed to safeguard our children’s education.
 We are asking the Government to change course – invest, don’t cut.

 - The impact of inflation, and extra costs such as higher employer NI and pension contributions, means that the actual value of funding per pupil in real-terms will fall by as much as 8 per cent or more.
 A 2017 National Audit Office (NAO) report states that mainstream schools will have to make £3 billion in ‘efficiency savings’ by 2019-20 against the backdrop of the increased costs.1

-- A NFF for schools will redistribute funding around the country but due to the Government’s real-terms cuts every part of England will lose out.
+- A NFF for schools will redistribute funding around the country but due to the Government’s real-terms cuts every part of England have lost out.
 The removal of local decision making on the allocation of funding, in favour of tighter control of funding from Whitehall, will adversely impact accountability, transparency and local democratic control of education funding.

-- The Government is also changing the system for allocating funding for high needs/SEND pupils to schools and academies.
+- The Government has changed the system for allocating funding for high needs/SEND pupils to schools and academies.
 It has not, however, conducted a proper assessment of the funding needed to provide high quality support for such pupils.
 Local authorities play a vital role in supporting schools by providing specialist support services and expertise as well as coordinating high needs provision.

 - Although school funding was maintained in real-terms per pupil under the Coalition Government, all additional funding was provided via the Pupil Premium, targeted at particular pupils and therefore distributed unevenly.2 Many schools had to use Pupil Premium funding simply to plug the gaps caused by cuts in the value of other funding.